ophelielv/rock-paper-scissors/README.md

 # Rock-paper-scissors
 Real time one or two players rock, paper, scissors game.
 You can also play rock, paper, scissors, lizard, spock.
+## Developped with
-Devolopped with : Php5, websocket, javascript, jquery.
+Php5, websocket, javascript, jquery